casecpb/KSEAapp/README.md

 For details on its usage and features, please read the Overview.Rmd file within the **vignettes** folder.

+Note: if you are interested in performing KSEA through a user-friendly online interface, please visit our [sister site](https://github.com/casecpb/KSEA).

 -----
 ### Page Contents